customerio/customerio-ios/README.md

 }
 ```

-4. Technically, you are complete and Customer.io is now able to display rich push notifications in your app.
-If you want to enable deep links in your rich push notification, read the [Deep links](#deep-links) section below.
+4. Technically, you are complete and Customer.io is now able to display rich push notifications in your app such as displaying an image.

+However, if you want to enable deep links in your rich push notification, read the [Deep links](#deep-links) section below.

 It's time to send yourself a push in Customer.io.
 Send a *Custom Payload* using this template: